tumagonx/nwjs_docs_old/Debugging-with-devtools.md

 ## Open Developer Tools

-In order to show the `devtools` button in toolbar, you should make sure your window shows the toolbar:
+In order to show the `devtools` button in toolbar, you should edit package.json to make sure your window shows the toolbar:

 ```json
 {